 - Adaptation Distillation: Actually present, in that the concept, the pitch and even the first written material was supposed to make it a much more realistic show, with genuinely helpful advice.
 Once the development began, though, it gradually morphed into the eventual "Rolling, Jumping & Eating Bugs."

-- Celebrity Star - An episode that broadcast in between Seasons 3 and 4 featured Will Ferrell accompanying Bear through mountains of Sweden.
+- An episode that broadcasted in between Seasons 3 and 4 featured Will Ferrell accompanying Bear through mountains of Sweden.
 And he was surprisingly competent.

 - Don't Try This at Home: Unusually, in addition to standard TV disclaimers, this has been often stressed to a much larger extent by real survival experts, who have often warned that anything Grylls does or says in the series would be fatal if actually tried, the random backflips and rolls on building roofs being only the beginning.